Covid-19: What to Expect at the Airport

 This voluntary program for airport passengers identifies hidden disabilities by the green sunflower product they choose to wear.
 While this program does not allow for special treatment or expedited service, it is a reminder to airport staff that the passenger may require additional assistance.

 SRQ has lanyards available at no cost to passengers.
-Travelers are urged to request a Sunflower product be mailed to them prior to travel.
+Travelers are urged to pick up a lanyard at any volunteer desk in the airport.

 More information on the Hidden Disabilities can be found here.